-450-10.4 Vibration of Concrete: Except for self-consolidating concrete, consolidate concrete by internal or external vibration, or combination of these methods.
+450-10.4 Vibration of Concrete: Except for self-consolidating concrete, consolidate concrete in steel reinforced piling by internal or external vibration, or combination of these methods.
+For CFRP strand reinforced piling, use self-consolidating concrete without the use of vibration.
+If further consolidation is needed, manual rodding is permitted.

 Design external form vibrators for the specific use.
 Design forms used in conjunction with external vibration and build them to effectively transmit vibration to the concrete mass.
 Mount and operate form vibrators in compliance with the vibrator manufacturer's written recommendations, a copy of which must be on file at the prestressed concrete plant.
 Secure vibrators to the form mounts by positive locking devices so that maximum vibration is transmitted into the form.
 Modify or replace external form vibrator systems that are demonstrated to be ineffective.
 Operate vibrators at each mount location for the time necessary for complete concrete consolidation.
 Do not allow progressive points of vibration to exceed twice the visually effective radius of vibration.
 Keep forms equipped with external vibrators clean, and free of any buildup of hardened concrete.

 Ensure internal vibrators are available before concrete placement is started.
-Use an internal vibrator with a head of such size that proper vibration of the concrete will be secured without causing movement of the prestressing steel or reinforcing steel.
+Use an internal vibrator with a head of such size that proper vibration of the concrete will be secured without causing movement of the prestressing strand or reinforcing bars.
 The vibrating frequency range must be 8,000 to 15,000 impulses per minute.
 Have at least one standby vibrator available on-site.
 Insert the vibrator in the concrete at points spaced to ensure uniform vibration of the entire mass of the concrete.
 Do not allow points of insertions to be further apart than the radius over which the vibrator is visibly effective.
 Allow the vibrator to sink into the concrete by its own weight and allow it to penetrate into the underlying layers sufficiently so that the two layers are thoroughly consolidated together.
 After the concrete is thoroughly consolidated, slowly withdraw the vibrator to avoid formation of holes.